Macabacus and Microsoft (for the most part) no longer support Internet Explorer 10 and prior versions. Please consider

 Do not attempt to open the Macabacus .vsto files located under the Program Files folder in an effort to force the Macabacus tab to appear in Office applications.
 This will not solve your problem, and may create other issues.

 If Macabacus appears to be properly installed, but the Macabacus tab is not visible in the ribbon of one or more of your Office applications, then it is probable that Macabacus failed to load in your Office application(s).
 The following steps will normally resolve this problem.
 PERFORM EVERY STEP EXACTLY AS DESCRIBED HERE AND DO NOT SUBMIT A SUPPORT REQUEST WITHOUT THE INFORMATION REQUESTED IN STEP 11.

 HKEY_CURRENT_USER\Software\Microsoft\Office\Excel\Addins\Macabacus20XXor the key corresponding to the Office application in which the Macabacus tab is missing, if not Excel.
-If the LoadBehavior value is 0 (zero) here, change it to 2 or 3.
+If the LoadBehavior value is 0 (zero) here, change it to 3.

 C:\Program Files (x86)\Macabacus\Macabacus 20XX, or its equivalent on your PC.
 Confirm that the folder contains at least ten or so files.